-So here's how you can make a pretty quick avai vadai.
-Since there's not much soaking and no grinding involved, this is a quick snack that will keep people guessing as to what went into their vadai.
+So here’s how you can make a quick aval vadai.
+Since there’s not much soaking and no grinding involved, this is a quick snack that will keep people guessing as to what went into their vadai.
 If you want more vadai or snacks recipes, check out this list of quick and easy evening snacks recipes.

 Let’s start with 1 cup aval / poha